NoahJGersh/Wormhole/README.md

     - A list of colors to interpolate across the tunnel
     - *Optional, no prerequisite.*
     - *Default:* White

+**Possible Addition:** I may restrict user parameters to have reasonable minimums:
+- Vertex Variance: At least 0.5 * diameter
+- Ring Subdivisions: At least 3
+- Tunnel Subdivisions: At least 2
+- Colors: At least one color

 ### Shading Options